 Output:

-The protected modifier allows access within the same package and to subclasses in other packages.
+The protected modifier allows access within the same package and to subclasses in different packages.

 Example: